kryptokrona/kryptokrona-docs/docs/guides/mining/Pools.md

 When open, enter this command: `ping <pool url>`, replacing `<pool url>` with the address of your pool.

-For example, if I was mining at turtle.atpool.party, then the pool url(what you put into xmr-stak or your miner) is `geo.atpool.party`.
+For example, if I was mining at turtle.atpool.party, then the pool url (what you put into your miner) is `geo.atpool.party`.
 Thus, I would enter:
 ```
 ping geo.atpool.party
 ```